alces-software/flight-terminal-services-client/client/src/copy/welcomeMessageAwsCredentialsAllowed.md

 list: <a href="https://gridware.alces-flight.com/" target="_blank"
 rel="noopener noreferrer">https://gridware.alces-flight.com/</a>

-While we’ll send you plenty of emails letting you know your HPC cluster status
+While we’ll send you plenty of emails letting you know your HPC cluster's status
 remember: Save your work and, if you are using your own account, remember to shutdown the HPC cluster once your job is complete.